dyna2gams/dyna2gams.github.io/README.md

 The General Algebraic Modeling System ([GAMS](http://www.gams.com)) is a high-level modeling system for mathematical programming and optimization.
-It consists of a language compiler and a stable of integrated high-performance solvers.
+It consists of a language compiler and a range of integrated high-performance solvers.
 GAMS is specifically designed for modeling linear, nonlinear and mixed integer optimization problems.

 In a nutshell, optimal control problems (OCP) are usually described by: